Step 4 – Catching the Ox

 The vow to venerate and respect all Buddhas is the first of the ten great vows.
 Every Buddhist tradition venerates and respects all Buddhas, so this vow is not unique to the Pure Land.

 When we perform prostrations, we are bowing to our true selves; we are venerating and respecting all Buddhas.
-Practicing prostrations is therefore practicing the first great vow of Pure Land practice.
+Practicing prostrations, introduced in Advanced Zen, is therefore practicing the first great vow of Pure Land practice.